ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

   * addAutocompleter() -> https://www.tiny.cloud/docs/api/tinymce.editor.ui/tinymce.editor.ui.registry/#addautocompleter
     * "When a configured string pattern is matched in the content while typing, the autocompleter will be triggered."
 * Link active highlight bug in dark mode.
+* Can't click to move caret in margins in markdown editor full-width mode.

 ## User Input